hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 > # PRACTICE TIME : SSH
 > Connect to the Cedar cluster using the method of your choice !
 Then, clone [this repository](https://github.com/hugorodet-poly/ComputeCanada_Workshop_VisionIC) to your home directory.
+If you clone it elsewhere some paths in the provided scripts will have to be updated.

 ## 3. Transferring data